Skip to Content

 Sophie's story

-As Christmas neared, life became tougher for 15-year-old Sophie*.
-Looking for comfort, she turned online and met someone who seemed to care — but when she reached the station, things weren’t as they seemed.
+As Christmas neared, life became tougher for Sophie.
+She met someone online who seemed to care — but when she reached the station, things weren’t as they seemed.

 Read her story